Latest News

 Singapore's Temasek will make 20,67 billion rupees through its Aranda Investment division, while Canada Pension Plan Investment Board stands to gain 18,71 billion rupees.

-State Bank of India (SBI), Morgan Stanley, and Temasek have not responded to requests for comment.
-CPPIB refused to comment.
+State Bank of India, Morgan Stanley and Morgan Stanley have not responded to requests for comment.
+CPPIB, Temasek and CPPIB declined to comment.

-Anubhav Dayal is the founder of Soach Global Corporation based in Hong Kong.
-He said that its flagship fund bought NSE first back in early 2016, and now sells 20% of its holdings to provide liquidity for investors.
+Anubhav Dayal is the founder of Hong Kong-based Soach Global Corporation.
+He said that its flagship fund bought NSE first in early 2016, and now sells 20% of its holdings to provide liquidity for investors.

 It has been a good investment.
 Dayal added that NSE is a major investment for the company.
-"NSE will continue playing an important role in India's economic activity."
+"NSE will continue playing an important role in India's economy."

 Sources said that the exchange will likely begin roadshows for IPOs in the next two months, and added that both domestic mutual funds as well as global funds have already shown interest.

-The growth of options trading has driven the exchange's revenue to more than double between April 2019 and 2026, reaching 187 billion rupees.
-The growth has slowed in the last year due to a series regulatory restrictions on derivatives.
+The revenue of the exchange?has doubled from April 2019 to April 2026, reaching 187 billion rupees.
+This is due to a strong increase in options trading.
+The growth of the exchange has slowed in recent years due to a series regulatory restrictions on derivatives.

-In its filing detailing regulatory risks, the exchange said that revenue could be negatively affected by government and regulation measures intended to temper?derivatives activities.
+In its filing detailing regulatory risks, the exchange said that revenue could be negatively affected by government and regulator measures designed to?temper derivatives activity.

-In its IPO documents, NSE stated that growth would?depend on the continued expansion of first-time investors and rising trading activity.
-Innovation in derivatives 'products, as well as a push towards commodities.
+In its IPO documents, NSE stated that growth?will depend on continued expansion of first-time investors and rising trading activity.
+Innovation in?derivatives? products, as well as a push towards commodities.

 Former NSE group president Ravi Varanasi now runs a consulting firm that advises Indian exchanges.
 He said NSE has a near-total hold on the cash markets, which gives it an excellent opportunity for long-term growth.